 Wolf Lighthouse

-Pelagic's already booked for next year, WE"LL BE BACK!
+Pelagic's already booked for next year.
+WE'LL BE BACK!

-On the 28th September, an elusive phyllosc had been present at Bempton Cliffs RSPB in East Yorkshire since Wednesday, it was initially thought to be an Arctic Warbler and then the bird turned into a "possible" Eastern Crowned Warbler.
-Things then developed and with some diligent work by a local birder(including recordings), the bird was actually a Pale-Legged Leaf Warbler.
+On the 28th September, an elusive phyllosc had been present at Bempton Cliffs RSPB in East Yorkshire since Wednesday.
+It was initially thought to be an Arctic Warbler, and then the bird turned into a "possible" Eastern Crowned Warbler.
+Things then developed, and with some diligent work by a local birder(including recordings), the bird was actually a Pale-Legged Leaf Warbler.

-News broke too late to set off so plans were made for an early morning start over to Bempton Cliffs.
+News broke too late to set off, so plans were made for an early morning start over to Bempton Cliffs.
 Owen, Jenna and I set off at 5.30am and arrived on site just before 9.00am, meeting up with the masses.
-We joined in with everyone peering into the low vegetation, this was going to be an absolute nightmare.
+We joined in with everyone peering into the low vegetation; this was going to be an absolute nightmare.
 We stood there peering into the hedgerow when the bird showed briefly and then moved further right.
-The bird eventually took off from the hedgerow and showed sat up in a tree briefly before heading right into the Dell.
+The bird eventually took off from the hedgerow and sat up in a tree briefly before heading right into the Dell.
 We all headed for the nearest spot and waited, and then the Pale-Legged Leaf Warbler showed really well.

-I set my alarm on the 4th October, early as it was my annual pilgrimage to Shetland.
+I set my alarm on the 4th of October, early, as it was my annual pilgrimage to Shetland.
 I wanted to get up to Aberdeen and do some birding before I got on the ferry to Lerwick on my annual pilgrimage to Shetland.
 I left the Wirral at 4.00am and made good progress North and arrived at Cameron Reservoir in Fife just after 11.30am, where I was hoping to see a Spotted sandpiper that had been present for the last couple of days.
 The Juvenile showed well on arrival at the north end of the dam and was a good addition to my Scottish list.

 Spotted Sandpiper